Interior Eigensolver Based on Rational Filter with Composite rule: Conclusion

-We demonstrate the efficiency of proposed algorithms via both small-scale and large-scale, synthetic and practical generalized non-Hermitian eigenvalue problems.
-Numerical results show that \cref{alg:composite} outperforms the simple rule only if the matrix factorization is much more expensive than the solving.
-The convergence of \Cref{alg:composite2} is not sensitive to hyperparameter $n_\mathrm{col}$ and $k_1$.
-In terms of the runtime, \cref{alg:composite2} either outperforms or is comparable to the simple rule.
-A suggestion for the hyperparameter choices of \cref{alg:composite2} is also provided based on both the analysis and numerical results.
+We demonstrate the efficiency of the proposed algorithms by synthetic and practical generalized non-Hermitian eigenvalue problems.
+Numerical results show that \cref{alg: composite} outperforms the simple rule only if the matrix factorization is much more expensive than the triangular solve.
+The convergence of \Cref{alg: composite2} is not sensitive to hyperparameter $n_\mathrm{col}$.
+In terms of the runtime, \cref{alg: composite2} either outperforms or is comparable to the simple rule.
+A suggestion for the hyperparameter choices of \cref{alg: composite2} is also provided based on both the analysis and numerical results.